-Data source How information is used Cigna provider metrics (January 2018 - December 2019) The data is used to produce ETG [®] efficiency and EBM summary reports.
+Data source How information is used Cigna provider metrics (January 2020 - December 2021) The data is used to produce ETG ® efficiency and EBM summary reports.
 Use combined Cigna-administered managed care and PPO product data with episodes of care or EBM rules attributed to the responsible provider.
 Note: Data for Medicare-eligible individuals and capitated business is removed.
 Health Care Provider Manager (HPCM) File extracts to identify contracted providers, TIN, provider group demographics, specialty, board certification status, network, and products contracted.
-Physician Recognition Program File obtained from the National Committee for Quality Assurance (NCQA) (as of April 2021 and at least six times per year) The status of physicians recognized for the diabetes, heart/stroke, physician practice connections, and patient-centered medical home, or patient-centered specialty practice recognition programs is updated based on information received from NCQA.
+Physician Recognition Program File obtained from the National Committee for Quality Assurance (NCQA) (as of April 2022 and at least six times per year) The status of physicians recognized for the diabetes, heart/stroke, patient-centered medical home, patient-centered specialty practice recognition programs, and patient-centered connected care is updated based on information received from NCQA.
 Percent of physicians recognized in an NCQA program for a group is calculated based on the recognition and group alignment.
 American Society of Clinical Oncology (ASCO) Quality Oncology Practice Initiative (QOPI) certification Percent of physicians recognized with ASCO QOPI for a group is calculated based on the recognition and group alignment.
-Cigna utilization and COE data Specialty groups that admit to COE facilities (based on utilization data) will receive credit towards the quality component evaluation for Cigna Care Designation inclusion.
+Cigna utilization and COE data Groups that admit to COE facilities (based on utilization data) will receive credit towards the quality component evaluation for CCD inclusion.